ua-2024q3-astr513/astr513/docs/interpolate.md

 Extrapolation is challenging because models typically lack information beyond their training data, making reliable predictions difficult.

 Interpolation methods include polynomial and rational function interpolation, as well as spline approaches.
-Polynomial interpolation is versatile but prone to significant oscillations, especially at the edges of data (Runge’s phenomenon).
+Polynomial interpolation is versatile but prone to significant oscillations, especially at the edges of data (Runge's phenomenon).
 Rational functions, which use ratios of polynomials, can offer more stable estimates and handle asymptotic behavior better.
 Spline interpolation, particularly cubic splines, is valued for its smoothness and continuity up to the second derivative, making it effective for applications requiring a smooth fit.